 What to consider while putting old cameras into use.

 Noise Control : One of the major improvements that I have seen in the cameras has happened in the sensor noise.
-The latest cameras have very low noise at high ISOs whereas the old models suffer with noise at high ISOs.
+The latest cameras have very low noise at high ISOs whereas the old models suffer from noise at high ISOs.
 First and foremost, keep the ISO as low as possible.
 I still use a Nikon D200 at times but never do I use it above 400 ISO.
-Most of the time, the ISO is set to 100 on it.
+Most of the time, I set the ISO to 100 on this model.

 Click raw.
 The in-camera processing will be from the time when the camera model came out but the softwares on your computer may have the latest raw converter.
 The results will be better even if you simply convert the raw files to jpg on the proprietary/ recommended softwares, than jpg clicked directly on the camera.
 I am not talking about the power of post-processing or image editing here but just about the improvements in the software itself.

 Play Safe with Memory Cards: Use multiple, low capacity memory cards.
 This is one fear that I have.
 Due to failing electronics, I am not very convinced with the reliability of memory cards in really old cameras.
 Using multiple small capacity cards may help avoid lots of data loss in case a card failure does happen.
-Latest memory cards may be incompatible too with the old cameras.
+The latest high-capacity memory cards may be incompatible too with the old cameras.
+That’s another reason to use small capacity slow memory cards… and they are cheap

 (Used an old Nikon D200 for the above shot.
 Being an old camera, I was not as scared as I would have been with a new camera body, clicking photographs while surrounded by colored dust.
 None of the cameras that I own are weather-proof.
 Clicked raw with ISO 400 and post-processed on computer, using the latest noise reduction algorithms.)